catmass/docs/en/solutions/web/bitrix-website.md

 1. Select a color and click **Next**.

 1. Fill in all the fields according to your website requirements and click **Install**.
-This starts installing and configuring all system components.
+This will start installating and configuring all system components.
 Wait for it to complete.

-1. After a while, a page appears saying that the system is installed and configured.
+1. After a while, a page will appear saying that the system is installed and configured.
 To start working with the website, click **Go to site**.

-1. You're in content editing mode in the web interface of the system that is completely ready-to-use.
+1. You are now in content editing mode in the web interface of the system, which is completely ready-to-use.

 1. To see the website homepage from a user's point of view, click **Exit** in the upper-right corner of the page to exit from your website admin panel and go to `http://<VM-public-IP-address>/`.
 To return to edit mode, log in to the website using the 1C-Bitrix administrator credentials.